lembn/zilmorphs-site/notes.md

 # Zilmorphs

-**Zilmorphs** are a digital warrior race, embeded into the Zilliqa blockchain to fight against a dark, evil force growing deep within the web-space.
-They have potential to be very powerful, but cannot fall into the wrong hands, so were spread into 8000 _seeds_, stored as NFTs in the blockchain.
+**Zilmorphs** are a race of digital agents, embeded into the Zilliqa blockchain to fight digital battles within the web-space.
+They have potential to be very powerful, but cannot fall into the wrong hands, so were spread into 8000 *seeds* and stored as NFTs in the blockchain.
 Just like any species of creatures, there are different bloodlines of Zilmorphs, all with different genetic traits making them strong in different ways.
-Collect them to challenge other players; raise an army in the web-space, or just to have as cool collectible items.
+You are the operator, your objective: accumilate zilmorphs to raise an army in the web-space, and challenge other players for *contracts* to win rewards and become the most powerful operator.

+## contracts
+Contracts are activities which operators partake in to win rewards.
+They have 4 ascending difficulties, with harder contracts reaping greater rewards.
+There are two contracts available for operators to take.
+The first is **shield contracts**.
+When a player receives a shield contract, they are tasked with defending an online arena against oncoming attackers for a given time period.
+For every shield contract, there is an associated *black hat* contract which, if taken, requires the player to attack the given server to receive the rewards.
+Operators who accept these contracts are the "attackers" that regular contract holders have to defend against.
+Because of this, shield contracts are inherintly easier than black hat contracts, since black hat contracts are only posted after a shield contract has been accepted, so it's possible that an operator takes a contract, but no other operators take the associated black hat contract, so the defending operator won't have to do any actual work.

+The contract difficulties are:
+- edge
+- cloud
+- cluster
+- monolith

+Edge arenas are the easiest to attack but the hardest to defend, and vice versa for monolith arenas.
+The reason for this is because for edge arenas, the attacker can invite other attackers to join, but the defender can invite no-one; for cloud arenas, the attacker can invite less and the defender can invite more and so on.

+The rewards of the contract are public, so the first attacker/defender can see eveything that they can win.
+When inviting operators, they choose which/how much of the rewards to offer to joining operators, to incentivise them to help.
+Rewards are scaled by difficulty.
+For example, a successful black hat contract on an edge arena will reward less experience points than a sucessful shield contract on an edge arena, and vice versa for monolith arenas.
+Contracts share rewards, so if the defender(s) succeeds, they take the rewards and the attacker(s) gets nothing and vice versa.
+The losing operator(s) may still be awarded some experience points, depending on their performance.

 ## binding and boosting